Family and Medical Leave Act (FMLA)

-Q: Do I have to give Jefferson City Public Schools my medical records for leave due to a serious health condition?
+Q: Do I have to give Jefferson City School District my medical records for leave due to a serious health condition?

 A: No. You will be required to provide medical certification containing sufficient medical facts to establish that a serious health condition exists.
 Failure to timely submit a properly requested medical certification (absent sufficient explanation of the delay) may result in the delay or denial of FMLA protection for the leave.
 If you never provide a medical certification, then the leave is not FMLA leave.

-Q: Can Jefferson City Public Schools require me to submit a fitness-for-duty certification before returning to work after being absent due to a serious health condition?
+Q: Can Jefferson City School District require me to submit a fitness-for-duty certification before returning to work after being absent due to a serious health condition?

 A: Yes.
-Jefferson City Public Schools may require that the fitness-for-duty certification address your ability to perform the essential functions of the position.
-If you fail to submit a properly requested fitness-for-duty certification, Jefferson City Public Schools may delay job restoration until you provide the certification.
+Jefferson City School District may require that the fitness-for-duty certification address your ability to perform the essential functions of the position.
+If you fail to submit a properly requested fitness-for-duty certification, Jefferson City School District may delay job restoration until you provide the certification.
 If you never provide the certification, you may be denied reinstatement.

 Q: Is my FMLA leave paid?

 A: FMLA grants you the right to unpaid leave.
-However, Jefferson City Public Schools policy is that eligible paid leave will be substituted for FMLA until exhausted or the FMLA leave ends whichever comes first.
+However, Jefferson City School District policy is that eligible paid leave will be substituted for FMLA until exhausted or the FMLA leave ends whichever comes first.
 Substituting paid leave for unpaid FMLA leave means that the two types of leave run concurrently.

 Q: Can I be fired from my job for using FMLA leave?